When it’s cold outside and you feel like something warm and cozy, it doesn’t get much better than rich and creamy hot chocolate.

 Why Use Stevia?

 Native to South America, stevia has sweetened food and beverages for roughly 200 years.
-While it’s 250–300 times sweeter than sugar, it doesn’t spike your blood glucose levels[*].
+While it’s 250 to 300 times sweeter than sugar, it doesn’t spike your blood glucose levels[*].
+Which is why it makes an excellent sweetener to use within a ketogenic or other low-carb diet.

 Why Add Collagen?